DannyGolhar/Loco/README.md

 ```
 GET /transactionservice/transaction/:transaction_id
 ```
-* Get transaction details by passing to 'getTransactionById()' function which return after filtering from transaction.
+* Get transaction details by passing to 'getTransactionById ()' function which return after filtering from the transaction.

 ```
 GET /transactionservice/types/:type
 ```
-* Get transaction id list by passing to 'getTransactionsByType()' function which return after filtering type from transaction.
+* Get transaction id list by passing to 'getTransactionsByType ()' function which return after filtering type of transaction

 ```
 GET /transactionservice/sum/:transaction_id